supertestnet/bolt12decoder/README.md

 A bolt12 decoder that runs in the browser

 # What is this?
-It's just a clone of this project: https://github.com/lnbc1QWFyb24/bolt12-decoder but slightly modified so that it can run in the browser
+It's just this project: https://github.com/lnbc1QWFyb24/bolt12-decoder but I ran it through webpack so that it can run in the browser